lxvm/ph121c/README.md

 Update: I've also fixed the Fortran code so that it compiles with `gfortran` version 10.2 (by accident, because it happened to be installed with R).
-The Intel compiler has a number of extensions
+The Intel compiler has a number of extensions that are incompatible with other compilers.

 #### Brilliant